 But it’s not all about the food as the Island also boasts its own vineyards, breweries, distilleries and even tea farms, all putting a unique Jersey touch on their products, including amongst many local wonders, rum infused with seaweed!

-If you want to know more about life in Jersey check out our page Lifestyle.
+If you want to know more about life in Jersey, check out our Lifestyle page.

 An Activity a Day

 Find a new lease on life when you move to Jersey!
 Whatever your style, from fine dining restaurants to beach cafes and everything in between, you’ll find it all here.

 If golf is your way to unwind, we have 3 championship golf courses almost on your doorstep, and if it’s just wandering in the countryside, you could soon be discovering the abundance of natural treasures right on your doorstep with Jersey’s glorious nature reserves and woodland walks.
 If you are more of an historian the Island’s castles, museums and ancient monuments will never cease to add something new to your Jersey experience.

 In Jersey you will find an activity for every day of the week, and even more!
 Whether you like to shop and go for a drink in our cosmopolitan centre (St Helier) or switch the boardroom for a surfboard, there’s an activity for you.